mohit110704/RealEstate-ML/README.md

 - Provides a visual understanding of property trends in Gurugram.
 - Shows a complete workflow of a real-world data science project from data collection to deployment.

+## Conclusion
+This project successfully demonstrates an **end-to-end workflow** of a real-world data analysis project with ML for predicting property prices in Gurugram.

+Key outcomes:
+- Built a **robust ML model** (XGBoost) achieving **high accuracy** (R² = 0.90, MAE = 0.44).
+- Gained insights into **property trends**, such as how area, location, and amenities affect prices.
+- Developed a **user-friendly Streamlit app** for price prediction and analytics.

+Future improvements could include:
+- Collecting **more data** from additional sources to improve model accuracy.
+- Incorporating **temporal trends** (price changes over time) for better predictions.
+- Adding **more interactive visualizations** in the app for enhanced user experience.

+Overall, this project provides **practical insights** for buyers, sellers, and real estate analysts while showcasing skills in **data collection, cleaning, feature engineering, machine learning, and deployment**.